RIVER RATING: Class III-IV

 Day 2: SALT CREEK

-You'll wake around 7:00am to the smell of fresh-brewed coffee and tea.
+You'll wake around 7:00 am to the smell of fresh-brewed coffee and tea.
 Breakfast is served around 7:30 and while we clean up the kitchen, you pack up your personal gear.
-We depart camp about 9:30 for today's Hells Canyon rafting adventure.
-Plenty of rapids, sun and dramatic scenery treat you and we'll explore a homesteader's cabin, root cellar and farm implements.
+We depart camp at about 9:30 for today's Hells Canyon rafting adventure.
+Plenty of rapids, sun, and dramatic scenery treat you and we'll explore a homesteader's cabin, root cellar, and farm implements.
 You'll get a good sense of what pioneer life would have been like 100 years ago.

 Camp tonight is somewhere in the Salt Creek area.
 After dinner another peaceful evening awaits.
 The night sky creates a perfect time for connecting with family and friends.
 Bonds grow stronger and memories build.

 Today we'll hike along the trail at “Suicide Point.”
 This incredible view offers sweeping panoramas some 300’ above your Snake River rafting trip.
 After the hike, we float to our next stop at Kirkwood Historic Ranch, a historic sheep ranch.
 We visit the sheering shed, blacksmith shop, and homesteader cabins.
 Before the creation of the Hells Canyon National Recreation Area thousands of sheep grazed in the surrounding mountains.